Hello and Welcome! This is a step by step guide on getting started with a Residential Cleaning Business.

 If you use my link here, and earn 500 points in your first month, you will get an extra $5 worth in rewards.

 Create a consistent cleaning system you will use for each house clean.
 Even though all homes are different, you can still create a consistent cleaning system for your business.
-This is allow you and your cleaners to clean faster but maintain high quality.
+This allows you and your cleaners to clean faster but maintain high quality.

 Your cleaning system should look as follows: Wear an Apron with needed supplies.
 Start cleaning from top to bottom, left to right.
 Do not clean an area more than once.
 Wipe with your dominant hand (right or left) and pick up items with the other.